diogomachado-bioinfo/biotext/README.md

 # Biotext
-Biotext is a Python library for text processing that offers resources to support text mining strategy using bioinformatics tools.

 ---

+Biotext is a Python package for text processing that offers resources to support text mining strategy using bioinformatics tools.

+---

+---

 # Features

+---

 ## AMINOcode (biotext.aminocode)
 - `biotext.aminocode.encode_string`: Encodes a string using AMINOcode.